tayyabmujahid/tayyabmujahid.github.io/content/posts/2023-04-03-Kubernetes_Fundmentals.md

   - centerpiece of Kubernetes
   - All components interact with api-server
   - users access the cluster using this
+  - kube-apiserver scales horizontally i.e. it scales by deploying more instances
 - **etcd**
-  - database to store the state of the cluster
+  - key-value database to store the state of the cluster
   - [etcd](https://etcd.io/) is not official part of Kubernetes
     - key-value store for distributer systems
 - **kube-scheduler**
   - when a new workload should be scheduled
+  - when new **Pods** are created, assignment to **Node**
   - kube-scheduler decides/choses that would fit the properties like CPU & Memory
 - **kube-controller-manager**
   - contains non-terminating control loops